sapics/ip-location-api/README.md

    - to identify specific households or individuals.

 You can read [the latest version of GeoLite2 EULA](https://www.maxmind.com/en/geolite2/eula).
-GeoLite2 database is provided under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) by [MaxMind](https://www.maxmind.com/), so, you must create attribusion to [MaxMind](https://www.maxmind.com/) for using GeoLite2 database.
+GeoLite2 database is provided under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) by [MaxMind](https://www.maxmind.com/), so, you need to create attribusion to [MaxMind](https://www.maxmind.com/) for using GeoLite2 database.

 The database of [Countries](https://github.com/annexare/Countries) is published under MIT license by [Annexare Studio](https://annexare.com/).